Studholme Medical Centre50 Church RoadAshfordMiddlesex, TW15 2TUTel: 01784 420 700

 For alcohol related problems, there is a local community alcohol team at Ashford Hospital telephone 01784 884488

-Private Consultations are available for insurance medicals on Wednesday afternoons.
+Private Consultations are available for insurance medicals on Tuesday Mornings.

-Private on-site services: Physiotherapy, Acupuncture, Ear wax removal, Podiatrist and counselling services are also available.
+Private Services: Physiotherapy, Acupuncture, Podiatrist and counselling are also available.

 NHS Patient Health Checks for 40 – 74 year olds are available.
 Please call reception to make an appointment or speak to your GP.